 Wilson Hall is known by Spartans for its state-of-the-art technology and creative learning environment.
-The hall includes to The Hive, a dynamic “idea laboratory” classroom.
-Wilson Hall houses the Spartan Engineering Core Experience First Year Program.
+The hall includes The Center, a dynamic “idea laboratory” classroom.
+Wilson Hall houses the First-year Engineering CoRe Experience.

 Fun fact: Wilson Hall is named after Alfred and Matilda R. Wilson.
 Matilda served on the State Board of Agriculture, now known as the MSU Board of Trustees.